 Good lighting so we can see coat.
-The better the photos the more response from response from potential adopters.
+The better the photos the more response from from potential adopters.
 Please send a few photos so we have a choice.
 Make sure they are not blurry or too dark.
 Please crop and enhance photos before

-Please - Do not take photos standing looking down and consistent manner before putting your pet up for adoption.
-There is so much competition for good homes and is so hard on them to lose their loved ones.
+Please - Do not take photos standing looking down consistent manner before putting your pet up for adoption.
+There is so much competition for good homes and it is so hard on them to lose their loved ones.
 Thank you for reaching out for assistance!